System Security Standard Find out the standard ways to secure a system at UW Medicine

 UW Office of the CISO UW Chief Information Security Officers Website

-The Information Security Team gets a variety of questions asked of them and has put together this list to try and answer some of UW Medicine workforce members more commonly asked questions.
+The Information Security Team has put together a list of frequently asked questions to answer some of UW Medicine workforce members commonly asked questions.

 If you do not find an answer to your question here please look around the site before opening a Help Desk ticket.
 If you would like to have a security team member contact you about a question that you can not find an answer to please contact the IT Services Help Desk here: email@example.com